reedhedges/AriaCoda/README.md

 tested.)
 The C++ compiler must support at least C++14.
 Ubuntu Bionic or later is recommended.
 (See below for older systems.)

-On Windows, Visual C++ 2019 is required to use the provides project and solution files.
+On Windows, Visual C++ 2019 is required to use the provided project and solution files.
 The free "Community" edition can be downloaded from <http://visualstudio.microsoft.com/downloads>.
-(Only the C++ compiler and Windows SDK are required, no additional Visual Studio components are needed.)
-It may be possible to use older versions of Visual C++ if neccesary, but you will need to create new project files for AriaCoda using that version of Visual C++.
-(Generally, Visual C++ project files are specific to versions of Visual C++, though Visual Studio can often upgrade older project files.)

-Note: As new versions of Visual C++ are released in the future, the Visual C++ project and solution files may be updated, requiring that you update your Visual C++ version.
+The core C++ development and Windows SDK components are required, no additional Visual Studio components are needed.
+See more build instructions below.

+It is also possible to build AriaCoda with MinGW on Windows.

+On Mac OSX, XCode and command-line development tools are required.
+(Run XCode, open "Preferences" from the application menu, select "Downloads", select "Command Line Tools", and click "Install".)
+Run `make` from a Terminal shell.

 In addition, some optional feaures have additional requirements.
 * Doxygen, for API reference documentation generation.
 See  <http://www.doxygen.org>